vibilanj/mao_project_3/README.md

 ## Further Improvements

-## Notes:
-1. Activity names must be provided first before adding events and tasks as they are required to create the binary variables for the problem.
-This is one of the reasons why it is better to read the schedule from a file.
-2. The program doesn't check if the schedule is possible to be optimized, or whether the provided solution meets all the constraints.
+The program does not check if the schedule is possible to be optimized, or whether the provided solution meets all the constraints.
+It assumes that the user provides a valid schedule that can be optimized.
+In the future, it would be beneficial to add checks to ensure that the schedule is valid and can be optimized.
+This would involve checking that the constraints are feasible and that the solution meets all the constraints.

-3. The program might break when too many tasks and events are added.
+Additionally, the program might break when too many tasks and events are added.
+This is because the default solver might not be able to handle large problems.
 Other solvers are available within PuLP, but they are not as user-friendly as the default solver.
 They would have to be installed by the user and linked to the program.
 However, these solvers might be better at handling large problems.

+Currently, the program only optimizes for free time.
+However, if all the given events and tasks are to be completed, the amount of free time is predetermined.
+In other words, there is no way that the program can create more free time than possile.
+It would be better and more useful if the program could optimize for other factors such as contiguity of free time, or the distribution of free time throughout the week.
+This would require a more complex objective function and additional constraints.

+There are some assumptions made in the program that might not be valid in all cases.
+For example, the program is limited to 20 half-hour time chunks per day for five days.
+Some users might want to manage more or less time within a day, or manage a different number of days in a week.
+The program could be made more flexible by allowing the user to specify the number of time chunks per day and the number of days in a week.

+Overall, the program is a good starting point for a scheduling tool.
+It can be further developed and improved to handle more complex schedules and constraints.
+The integer programming model can be extended to include more factors and the program can be made more user-friendly by adding a graphical user interface.

 ## How to Run